pharmaR/riskassessment/CONTRIBUTING.md

 ### Files created by the app

 - `loggit.json` Log file created each time the application is ran.
 It contains information about the uploaded packages and application errors.
-For example, when the user uploads the example csv file `Upload_file_structure.csv` for the first time, a line similar to this one is added to the `loggit.json` file:
+For example, when the user uploads the example CSV file `Upload_file_structure.csv` for the first time, a line similar to this one is added to the `loggit.json` file:

   ```
   {"timestamp": "2020-08-28T18:21:29-0400", "log_lvl": "INFO", "log_msg": "Summary of the uploaded file: Upload_file_structure.csv Total Packages: 3 New Packages: 0 Undiscovered Packages: 0 Duplicate Packages: 0"}